serenevoid/serenevoid.github.io/src/content/blog/esphole-a-small-adblock-dns.md

 After attempts 1 and 2, I couldn't work on 3 due to other priorities.
 But even if it works, I don't expect it to work perfectly.
 There will still be issues sometimes because of the slow speed of the ESP module.
-It would be better to use [pihole](https://pi-hole.net/) or Adguard on a [RaspberryPi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) since that has more processing power and still consumes very little power.
+It would be better to use [pihole](https://pi-hole.net/) or [AdGuard](https://adguard.com/en/welcome.html) on a [RaspberryPi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) since that has more processing power and still consumes very little power.
 That is something I'm planning to do later.